ericfuerstenberg/crypto-trailing-dca/README.md

 ## Configure API keys

-Obtain an API key from CoinbasePro
+Obtain an API key from CoinbasePro with 'view' and 'trade' permissions enabled.

-Then modify `/conf/settings.ini` and insert your API key and secret
+Then modify `/conf/settings.ini` and insert your API key, secret, and passcode.